gysagsohn/T1A3---Terminal-Application/README.md

 # CODE STYLE CONVENTIONS:
     Pep 8 has been choosen as the style convention.

+# Flow chart of my application:
+Flow chart for my application has been made and it can seen under docs.

 # Main page - function 1 part 1 and user input 1w
 Created main page to give user options on what they can do.
 Very simple number menu options: